Princess Adelaide of Savoy-Genoa: Marriage

-On 15 July 1935, she married her third cousin, Prince Leone Massimo di Arsoli (25 January 1896 in Rome – 4 May 1979 in Rome), son of Camillo Francesco Massimo, 4th Principe di Arsoli and donna Eleonora Brancaccio.
+On 15 July 1935, she married her third cousin, Prince Leone Massimo di Arsoli, son of Camillo Francesco Massimo, 4th Principe di Arsoli and donna Eleonora Brancaccio.
 He was the 5th Prince of Arsoli, the 9th Marquis of Roccasecca, Baron of Pisterzo, Lord of Intrafiumara, Nobile of Tivoli and Velletri and 2nd Duke of Anticoli Corrado.
 Leone was also the great-grandson of Princess Caroline of Naples and Sicily and Princess Maria Gabriella of Savoy-Carignano.
 They had six children: